-The most grueling thing about travel in Florence is the summer heat in July and August, when temperatures hit the high 80s and 90s.
+The most grueling thing about travel in Florence in the summer heat in July and August, when temperatures hit the high 80s and 90s.

-The heat in Italy is different from the heat in the states so while 80s and 90s dont sound that bad trust me it is!
+The heat in Italy is different from the heat in the states so while the 80s and 90s don’t sound that bad trust me it is!

 Florence is an Old World city, so it’s no surprise it’s got the historic hotels to match.
 Some occupy former Renaissance-era palazzos, some stand grand, overlooking the Arno River.